devellison/impostorem_tools/README.md

 ## About
-Impostorem Tools are just tools I use to play with music and video stuffs.
+Impostorem Tools are tools I use to play with music and video stuffs.
-They currently include VST plugins for use with the Pianoshooter visualizer.
+They currently include VST-compatible plugins for use with the Pianoshooter visualizer.
 - <b>MIDIMuck</b>:  <a href="http://www.midi.org">MIDI</a> utility knife for transforming / delaying / filtering MIDI
 - <b>BeatDelay</b>: Delays an audio stream by a number of beats (to synch it with video from Pianoshooter)